winesapOS/winesapOS/README.md

         - CLI: `7z x winesapos-<VERSION>.img.zip`
     - macOS: Use [PeaZip](https://peazip.github.io/) or [Keka](https://www.keka.io/).
     - Windows: Use [PeaZip](https://peazip.github.io/).
-3. Use [balenaEtcher](https://www.balena.io/etcher/) to flash the image to an external storage device. **WARNING:** This will delete any existing data on that storage device.
+3. Use [balenaEtcher](https://www.balena.io/etcher/) to flash the image to an internal or external storage device. **WARNING:** This will delete any existing data on that storage device.

 Default accounts have a password set that mirror the username: